blueshift-labs/blueshift-react-native/README.md

 #### Setup AppDelegate.m

 Now open `AppDelegate.m` file and add the following function in the `AppDelegate` class.
-Initialise the Blueshift react native plugin using `BlueshiftPluginManager` class method `intialisePluginWithConfig: autoIntegrate:`.
+Initialise the Blueshift react native plugin using `BlueshiftPluginManager` class method `initialisePluginWithConfig: autoIntegrate:`.
 Pass `autoIntegrate` as `YES` to opt in for automatic integration.

 To know more about the other optional configurations, please check [this document](https://developer.blueshift.com/docs/include-configure-initialize-the-ios-sdk-in-the-app#initialize-the-sdk).